 Question: I recently accepted a job offer with my dream employer.
 Then they told me I would be onboarded remotely, given stay-at-home orders in the community.
 What does that mean?
 Am I still hired?

 Answer: Certainly, a note like this from a new employer feels very different from when you entered the military.
 Can you imagine if you'd been given the option of going through boot camp from home?
 Not likely.

 Businesses are facing entirely new issues because of the novel coronavirus pandemic.
 In hiring new talent in the midst of a national shutdown, many have had to refigure some of their processes.
 Many companies sent employees home to do their work, but the business is still growing and hiring.
 For other companies, the opposite is true.

 Onboarding at most companies typically consists of:

-- Getting oriented: From setting up and learning computer systems and software, to accounting processes (i.e. how to file an expense report, request time off, modify work schedule, etc.) to getting oriented around the "typical day" work schedule, onboarding is where most of this orientation occurs.
+- Getting oriented.
+From setting up and learning computer systems and software, to accounting processes (i.e., how to file an expense report, request time off, modify work schedules, etc.) to getting oriented around the "typical day" work schedule, onboarding is where most of this orientation occurs.

 Much of typical onboarding occurs in person, as you can imagine, but some aspects have always been done online.
 For example, training videos, off-site group education and reading materials supplement the in-person experience for new hires.